Joint Multimodal Transformer for Emotion Recognition in the Wild: Introduction

 Several methods have been proposed for video-based ER and recurrent networks have been employed to capture the intra-modal temporal dependencies from video sequences \cite{cite6, 9320301, de2021mdn}.
 Recently, attention-based methods have been introduced to extract features that are the most relevant to downstream tasks.
 Cross-attention-based methods have also been \cite{9667055} employed to capture the inter-modal association between the audio, visual, and other modalities.
-Lu et al. \cite{lu2019vilbert} proposed ViLBERT, which was the seminal work in multimodal co-attention.
+Lu et al. \cite{lu2019vilbert} proposed ViLBERT, the seminal work in multimodal co-attention.
 Since then, many transformer-based cross-attention methods have been proposed \cite{Parthasarathy, wei-mult}.
 These methods, however, cannot effectively capture the intra-modal temporal dynamics.
-Further, they specialize in capturing the complementary information among the modalities but do not have the mechanism to capture the redundant information explicitly.
+Further, they specialize in capturing the complementary information among the modalities but do not include a mechanism to explicitly capture the redundant information.

-The proposed method introduces the third branch with the joint representation of the multiple modalities, as shown in Figure \ref{fig:img/top_jmt.png}.
-By incorporating a joint representation branch, the model can access additional contextual information that might not be fully captured by cross-attention alone.
-This can help improve the model's understanding of complex relationships between the input sequences.
-Further, the proposed method becomes more robust to noise or irrelevant information present in individual sequences.
-This helps in mitigating the sensitivity of cross-attention to noisy inputs and improves the overall performance of the system.
+The proposed method introduces a third branch with the joint representation of the multiple modalities, as shown in Figure \ref{fig:img/top_jmt.png}.
+By incorporating a joint representation branch, the model can access additional contextual information that may not be fully captured by cross-attention alone.
+Such a joint representation branch can help improve the model's understanding of complex relationships between the input sequences.
+Further, the proposed method becomes more robust to noise or irrelevant information present in individual sequences, which helps mitigate the sensitivity of cross-attention to noisy inputs and improves the system's overall performance.

-\textbf{Our main contributions are summarized as follows}.\\ \textbf{(1)} This paper proposes a joint multimodal transformer fusion framework that leverages joint modality representations.
-It captures inter- and intra-modal information in videos using key-based cross-attention. \textbf{(2)} A joint multimodal transformer multimodal fusion that exploits the redundant and complementary associations among modalities. \textbf{(3)} An extensive set of experiments on the challenging emotion recognition (pain estimation on BioVid and dimension valence-arousal assessment on Affwild2) datasets indicate that our proposed multimodal fusion architecture can outperform relevant baseline and state-of-the-art methods.
+\textbf{Our main contributions are summarized as follows}.\\ \textbf{(1)} This paper proposes a joint multimodal transformer (JMT) fusion architecture that leverages joint modality representations.
+It captures inter- and intra-modal information in videos using key-based cross-attention, and exploits the redundant and complementary associations among modalities. \textbf{(2)} An extensive set of experiments on two challenging emotion recognition datasets (pain estimation on BioVid and dimension valence-arousal assessment on Affwild2) indicate that our proposed JMT fusion architecture can outperform relevant baseline and state-of-the-art methods.